 We all want to see results quickly when we start making changes to our health.
-The motivation to eat healthily, get some regular exercise, lose weight, take up meditation kicks in – but sometimes these good intentions fall by the wayside over time.
-We have a busy week at work – we’re away from home traveling – the kids get sick – we forget to take our supplements - arrrrggghhh, it’s all too hard!
+The motivation to eat healthily, get some regular exercise, lose weight, take up meditation or yoga kicks in – but sometimes these good intentions fall by the wayside over time.
+We have a busy week at work – we’re away from home travelling – the kids get sick – we forget to take our supplements - arrrrggghhh, it’s all too hard!

 To a certain degree, just as we do with other areas in our 21st century lives, we’ve been conditioned to expect instant gratification when it comes to our health.
 We come down with a headache, so we take a paracetamol.
 We feel under par, so we go to the doctor, he gives us a pill that makes us feel better for a bit, so we forget about the problem – until the next time it happens.
 Heck, we even tend to expect miracles to occur on the scales after a few days of sticking to a weight-loss plan!

 True healing is different.
 And working towards healing requires a bit of a shift in our thinking – from that of the ‘quick fix’ concept, to a deeper, more transformational healing, from the foundation up, in order to get to that point of feeling great, everyday.
 After all, even the World Health Organization defines health as being ‘a state of complete physical, mental and social well-being, and not just the absence of disease or infirmity’.1 And I wholeheartedly agree (although somewhere along the line I think we’ve learnt to drop the first part of that phrase off).